nataliehoang91/nextjs-graphql-data-viewer/README.md

 ## Features

-    •	Authentication: Users need to sign in to access the anime list.
+- **Authentication:** Users need to sign in to access the anime list.
-    •	Data Display: The app fetches data from AniList API and displays it with pagination.
+- **Data Display:** The app fetches data from AniList API and displays it with pagination.
-    •	Detail View: Clicking on an anime opens a Drawer showing a brief overview.
+- **Detail View:** Clicking on an anime opens a **Drawer** showing a brief overview.
 There is also a link to a detailed page for each item.
-    •	Responsive UI: The app is built using Chakra UI for a clean and responsive user experience.
+- **Responsive UI:** The app is built using **Chakra UI** for a clean and responsive user experience.
+- **Dark/Light Mode Toggle:** Users can switch between **dark mode** and **light mode** using the toggle button in the navigation bar.
+Chakra UI's built-in color mode feature ensures a smooth and visually appealing transition between themes.
-    •	Accessibility: Includes features like tab navigation, reduced motion for users who prefer less animation, and a focus on UX/UI best practices.
+- **Accessibility:** Includes features like tab navigation, reduced motion for users who prefer less animation, and a focus on UX/UI best practices.

 ## Technology Stack